danielbush/js-boilerplates/boilerplate.babel.md

 This acts as a base for a number of other configurations.

+## 2017-11-18
+- Merged latest node boilerplate.
+  Not sure about `eslint-plugin-flowtype` which is in `dependencies`.
+  It was already in `devDependencies` before the merge.

 ## 2017-08-19
 ### Added
 - Trying out `babel-node` for `start`.